Meet the Mentor:

 Stephanie Owen

-When Stephanie is not developing new products, she spends her time reading thriller novels, trying new foods, traveling, and observing the rich biodiversity under the waves while scuba diving.
-Stephanie also volunteers with GirlStart to empower K-12 girls to embrace the importance of STEM through demonstrations, workshops, and experiments and uses her unique perspective to help build a more inclusive workplace for all through D&I workshops.
+Outside of work, Stephanie enjoys reading thriller novels, trying new foods, and creating her own adventures by traveling with her husband.
+They most enjoy warm beaches, where they observe the rich biodiversity under the waves SCUBA diving.
+Stephanie volunteers with GirlStart to empower K-12 girls to embrace the importance of STEM through demonstrations, workshops, and experiments.
+Stephanie lives in Austin, Texas with her husband and two cats.

 Driven by her passion for the ever-expanding electronics industry, Stephanie’s expertise in product development, project management, and commercialization brings new ideas into realized products.